Clinton Engineer Works: Postwar years

 While the war was in progress, the Manhattan District resisted allowing labor unions access to its facilities.
 In 1946, they were permitted to operate at the Clinton Engineer Works.
 Elections were held at K-25, Y-12 and X-10 in August and September 1946, and the United Chemical Workers became their representative.
 A contract was negotiated with Union Carbide on 10 December.
 The Atomic Trades and Labor Council became the representative of the Clinton Laboratories, signing a contract with Monsanto on 18 December.

 At its peak in May 1945, 82,000 people were employed at the Clinton Engineer Works, and 75,000 people lived in the township.
 By January 1946, these figures had fallen to 43,000 and 48,000 respectively.
 By the time the Manhattan Project concluded at the end of 1946, the corresponding figures were 34,000 and 43,000.
 The departure of large numbers of construction workers meant that 47 percent of those remaining were family members of workers.
 Eight dormitories were closed in October 1945.
 Most of those who remained in dorms now had their own rooms.
 The white hutments began to be removed.
 Trailers were returned to the Federal Public Housing Authority.

-The end of the war brought national attention to Oak Ridge, and there was bad publicity about the conditions that the Black residents were living in.
+The end of the war brought national attention to Oak Ridge, and there was negative publicity about the conditions that the black residents were living in.
 Roane-Anderson dusted off plans for a village for them.
-The new village, called Scarboro, was built where the Gamble Valley Trailer Camp had once stood.
+The village, called Scarboro, was built where the Gamble Valley Trailer Camp had once stood.
 Construction commenced in 1948, and the first residents moved in two years later.
-It housed the entire Black community of Oak Ridge until the early 1960s.
+It housed the entire black community of Oak Ridge until the early 1960s.